Living in Free Union, VA | Toby Beavers Realtor Guide

 Days in Free Union might begin with coffee on a porch overlooking fields, chores with a horse or livestock, and a short drive into Charlottesville for work or errands.

-Weekends are for farmers markets, winery trips, hiking, or supporting local equestrian events.
+Weekends are for farmers’ markets, winery trips, hiking, or supporting local equestrian events like the Farmington Hunt or bi-annual Foxfield Steeplechase Races.

 Neighbors may meet for community potlucks, and many families enjoy the privacy and safety rural life affords for raising children.